vanderoffice/CA-Strategy/Executive Draft/README.md

 ---

 *This reading guide helps navigate the California Enterprise Modernization Plan.
-Start with the Executive Summary in [Governance Model](governance-model.md) for an overview.*
+Start with [01-executive-summary.md](01-executive-summary.md) for an overview.*